What is the difference between Hemp and Marijuana?Damian Marc

 Why does the difference between hemp and cannabis matter?

-Knowing what you know so far, you still might be wondering why it is so crucial that we can tell the difference between the two subtypes of marijuana.
-Other than growing where permissible of course, legalizing hemp makes perfect sense as the decision to criminalize it was illogical in the first place.
-Hemp can reclaim desert land and is an excellent plant to introduce to areas where aridity and desertification are setting in.
+Knowing what you know so far, you might be wondering why it is so crucial to know the hemp vs marijuana difference.
+Legalizing hemp makes perfect sense as the decision to criminalize it was illogical in the first place.
+Hemp can reclaim desert land.
+And it is an excellent plant to introduce to areas where aridity and desertification are setting in.

-Criminalizing marijuana was a political move to quench radicalism and people having too much of a good time and some somewhat unconventional ideas which are not good for the political atmosphere of the ruling parties.
+Criminalizing marijuana was a political move to quench radicalism and people having too much of a good time.
+To control somewhat unconventional ideas that are not good for the political atmosphere of the ruling parties.
 Like blind persons, other governments allied to the big fish quickly followed.
 It’s funny that they are all so reluctant to decriminalize the same herb after they have discovered the medicinal value of it vs. the toxicity of tobacco.
-At least, the awareness spreads on the non-psychoactive nature of hemp, more countries and states will legalize it and benefit from a good source of food and building material as well as biofuel.
+At least, the awareness spreads on the non-psychoactive nature of hemp.
+More countries and states will legalize it and benefit from a good source of food and building material as well as biofuel.
 Hemp is the key to saving the world’s forest cover.

 What can we do about it?

-Start by telling everyone you know of course, or if you are lucky to be among those who call the shots in your community, put forward a motion to legalize the hemp plant.
-Man’s place on this planet is to tame all the goodness of nature and use it to his advantage while preserving the surrounding for future generations.
-The creativity and healing power of cannabis combined with the high energy food from industrial hemp can help a man achieve just that.
-So write it on a timeline or something, like share retweet, ignorance might cause us to perish!
+Start by telling everyone you know, of course!
+Or, if you are lucky to be among those who call the shots in your community, put forward a motion to legalize the hemp plant.
+Our place on this planet is to tame all the goodness of nature and use it to our advantage.
+But, all that while preserving the surrounding for future generations.
+The creativity and healing power of cannabis combined with the high energy food from industrial hemp can help us achieve just that.
+So write it on a timeline or something, like, share, retweet, ignorance might cause us to perish!

 Want to learn some more?
 Click here to read our article on Terpenes AND Hemp!